TuckerRasbury/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
-The manufacturing team has a design specification requiring that the suspension coils maintain a varaiance that does not exceed 100 lbs per square inch; we reviewed a dataset provided on the suspension coils and using summary() and group_by() functions in R, we sought to investigate if the design specification requirement was being followed.
+The manufacturing team has a design specification requiring that the suspension coils maintain a varaiance that does not exceed 100 lbs per square inch (PSI); we reviewed a dataset provided on the suspension coils and using summary() and group_by() functions in R, we sought to investigate if the design specification requirement was being followed.

 At a high level, we found that the variance followed the design specification.
 Below are the summary statistics for the all of the lot producing the MechaCar prototype.